- Our Data Promise to you

 6. How do we use your Personal Data?

 We use personal data collected through our sites and apps only when we have a valid reason and the legal grounds to do so.
 We determine the legal grounds based on the purposes for which we have collected your personal data.
 The legal ground may be one of the following:

 - Performance of a contract with you (or in order to take steps prior to entering into a contract with you): For example, where you have purchased a product from us and we need to use your contact details and payment data in order to process your order and deliver your product.

 - Compliance with law: In some cases, we may have a legal obligation to use or keep your personal data.

 - Our legitimate interests: Where it is necessary for us to understand our readers, promote our services and operate our sites and apps efficiently for the creation, publication and distribution of content online.
 Examples of when we rely on our legitimate interests to use your personal data include:

 - When we analyse what content has been viewed on our sites, so that we can understand how they are used and improve our content

 - To carry out marketing analyses to better understand your interests and preferences so that we can make our marketing more relevant to your interests and preferences.
 This includes when we promote our own products and services.
-For example, we look at what you have viewed on our sites or what products have bought You can opt out from having your personal data used for marketing analyses by sending me a DM onTwitter, or through the form on my personal website.
+For example, we look at what you have viewed on our sites or what products have bought You can opt out from having your personal data used for marketing analyses by sending me a DM onTwitter, or through the form on the Trainwreck Labs website.